 Please check that no emails were directed to your mail server’s spam or junk folders.
 Our notifications are sent from email@example.com – we recommend adding this address to your safe sender list to avoid this.
 You can find guidance on this process here.
 Notifications are sent to the email address provided for the submitter, rather than the applicant.
 Please contact firstname.lastname@example.org if your email has not arrived after a week.

 Account setup is automated, so if the email address has been incorrectly entered in our application form we may not be able to identify this – we’ll assist you with correcting if this is the case.

 How do I access my digital account?

-Once you have booked an exam and we have provided login information, you can access your account on our exam portal, this is used to submit your video performance and supporting materials to us, and to check your result information and exam feedback.
+Once you have booked an exam and we have provided your upload link, you can access your account on our submission platform, this is used to submit your video performance and supporting materials to us.

 You can request this information again via the link here, the information will be sent to the email address associated with the account.